-I’ve been sitting still Hold up hold up hold up I’ve been sitting still for a little while Sitting on my hands I haven’t felt good for a little while All I can do Is go forth Take steps I’ma move forward All I do is take less stress out my time I’ma sit back Getting reclined Smoke a J I’ma roll up It’s mine
+I’ve been sitting still for a little while Sitting on my hands I haven’t felt good for a little while All I can do Is go forth Take steps I’ma move forward All I do is take less stress out my time I’ma sit back Getting reclined Smoke a J I’ma roll up It’s mine

 Uau, the bridge between the last post and these lines is looong.
 I could go on and dig one or two amusing reasons for such hiatus, but I doubt these would amount to some sort of novelty to anyone.
 I mean, just take a look around: a pandemic halted our daily motions; people’s lives were thrown off rails; anxiety; fear; ignorance; everything on the loose and zero clues about what comes next.
 The world’s on fire and everything’s confusing and maddening!